pypi/warehouse/docs/blog/posts/2024-11-14-pypi-now-supports-digital-attestations.md

 tools was performed by [Trail of Bits], with special thanks to contributors [William Woodruff] and [Facundo Tuesca].

+Thanks to the the [Sigstore project] for their work popularizing identity-based signing, hosting a public-good transparency log, and continued support of the [Python client for Sigstore].

 Many thanks to [Sviatoslav Sydorenko] as well for his support and ongoing maintenence of the [pypa/gh-action-pypi-publish] action, as well his support for implementing PEP 740 in the action.